qeesung/gitaly/doc/beginners_guide.md

 it to be working by starting the required servers and visiting GitLab on `http://localhost:3000`.

+#### Gitaly Proto

+GitLab will want to read and manipulate Git data, to do this it needs to talk to Gitaly.
+For GitLab and Gitaly it's important to have a set protocol.
+This protocol defines what requests can be made and what data the requester has to send with the request.
+For each request the response is defined too.

+You can find a clone of the gitaly-proto repository in `/path/to/gdk/gitaly/src/gitlab.com/gitlab-org/gitaly-proto`.

-#### Go
+#### Gitaly

-For the GitLab Development Kit to run, both Ruby and Golang are installed.

-In GDK, Gitaly is installed into its own GOPATH at `/path/to/gdk/gitaly`.
+Gitaly is a component that calls procedure on the Git data when it's requested to do so.

+You can find a clone of the gitaly repository in `/path/to/gdk/gitaly/src/gitlab.com/gitlab-org/gitaly`.

 ##### GOPATH and GDK

 > If you don't know what GOPATH is you can skip this section.

-Although it is not necessary for compiling or testing Gitaly, you often want to do your Go development work in the context of a GOPATH.
+Although compile and test Gitaly using `make` without having to set a GOPATH, you often want to do your Go development work in the context of a GOPATH.
 At the same time, when working on GitLab, it is useful to use GDK so that you can see e.g. how your Gitaly contribution integrates into GitLab as a whole.

 You have the following options to combine GOPATH and GDK: